-Lock-up restrictions

-Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
+Lock-up restrictions Certain of our stockholders are subject to certain restrictions on transfer until the termination of applicable lock-up periods.
 See "Certain Relationships and Related Person Transactions - Related Party Transactions Entered into in Connection with the Business Combination - Amended and Restated Registration Rights Agreement" and "- Lock-Up Agreement with Mr. Buller."

-Our common stock and public warrants are listed on the NYSE under the symbols VLD and VLD WS, respectively.
-NYSE symbols

-See "Risk Factors" and other information included in this prospectus for a discussion of factors you should consider before investing in our securities.
-Risk factors
+NYSE symbols Our common stock and public warrants are listed on the NYSE under the symbols VLD and VLD WS, respectively.
+Risk factors See " Risk Factors " and other information included in this prospectus for a discussion of factors you should consider before investing in our securities. discussion of factors you should consider before investing in our securities.

-SELECTED HISTORICAL FINANCIAL INFORMATION OF VELO 3D
+SELECTED HISTORICAL FINANCIAL INFORMATION OF VELO^{3D}